2009 Pittsburgh Steelers season: Week 15 vs. Green Bay Packers

-The Steelers would come into the game riding a five-game losing streak.
+The Steelers came into the game riding a five-game losing streak.
 They also no longer controlled their playoff destiny, needing to win their final three games of the season, and also losses by other AFC teams to have a chance for a wild card.

-Pittsburgh would strike on their first play of the game when Ben Roethlisberger hit a wide-open Mike Wallace for a 60-yard TD pass.
-Green Bay would answer with an 83-yard strike from Aaron Rodgers to Greg Jennings for a TD.
-The Steelers would cap the 1st quarter with a 2-yard TD run by Rashard Mendenhall.
+Pittsburgh ststruckrike on their first play of the game when Ben Roethlisberger hit a wide-open Mike Wallace for a 60-yard TD pass.
+Green Bay answered with an 83-yard strike from Aaron Rodgers to Greg Jennings for a TD.
+The Steelers capped the 1st quarter with a 2-yard TD run by Rashard Mendenhall.
 In the 2nd quarter, QB Aaron Rodgers was able to scramble out of the pocket for a 14-yard TD run.
-Ben Roethlisberger would hit Mewelde Moore for a 10-yard TD pass in the final seconds of the 1st Half and the Steelers would take a 21–14 lead into halftime with them.
+Ben Roethlisberger hit Mewelde Moore for a 10-yard TD pass in the final seconds of the 1st half, and the Steelers took a 21–14 lead into halftime with them.

 The 2nd half got off to a slow start for both teams.
-Jeff Reed would kick a 37-yard field goal, the only scoring of the 3rd quarter.
+Jeff Reed kicked a 37-yard field goal, the only scoring of the 3rd quarter.
 In the 4th quarter, it became a shootout between both quarterbacks.
-Aaron Rodgers would hit Jermichael Finley for an 11-yard TD pass.
-The Steelers answered with a 34-yard field goal, but would lose the lead for the first time in the game when Ryan Grant rushed for a 24-yard score, putting Green Bay up 28–27.
-The Steelers would once again answer with a 43-yard field goal, but Aaron Rodgers would complete a 24-yard TD pass to James Jones and follow it with a successful 2-point conversion attempt.
-The Steelers, down 36–30, would get the ball back with just 2 minutes left in the game.
-With just 3 seconds remaining, Ben Roethlisberger would hit Mike Wallace in the left sideline of the endzone (in a TD pass that resembled the Super Bowl-winning catch by Santonio Holmes back in February) and the extra point was good, giving the Steelers a last-second 37–36 win over the Packers.
+Aaron Rodgers hit Jermichael Finley for an 11-yard TD pass.
+The Steelers answered with a 34-yard field goal, but lost the lead for the first time in the game when Ryan Grant rushed for a 24-yard score, putting Green Bay up 28–27.
+The Steelers once again answered with a 43-yard field goal, but Aaron Rodgers completed a 24-yard TD pass to James Jones and follow it with a successful 2-point conversion attempt.
+The Steelers, down 36–30, got the ball back with just 2 minutes left in the game.
+With just 3 seconds remaining, Ben Roethlisberger hit Mike Wallace in the left sideline of the endzone (in a TD pass that resembled the Super Bowl-winning catch by Santonio Holmes back in February), and the extra point was good, giving the Steelers a last-second 37–36 win over the Packers.

-Ben Roethlisberger would finish with a record-setting game, going 29/46 for 503 yards and 3 TD passes.
-He would become the first quarterback in Steelers' franchise history to have a 500-yard game.
+Ben Roethlisberger finished with a record-setting game, going 29/46 for 503 yards and 3 TD passes.
+He became the first quarterback in Steelers' franchise history to have a 500-yard game.

-With the last second win, the Steelers would move to 7–7.
+With the last second win, the Steelers moved to 7–7.

-These two teams would meet again a year later in Super Bowl XLV with the Steelers falling short 25-31.
+These two teams would meet again a year later in Super Bowl XLV, with the Steelers falling short 25-31.